Nat Geo Day Tour: In Verdi's Footsteps

 Your penultimate stop is La Scala Theatre.
 Visit the museum and find out the behind-the-scenes anecdotes about Verdi's relationship with the theatre.

-At the end of the tour, you'll follow in Verdi's footsteps and indulge in an apéritif at Grand Hotel et de Milan, where Verdi lived for 27 years and in fact, where he took his last breath.
+At the end of the tour, you'll follow in Verdi's footsteps and take a break at Grand Hotel et de Milan, where Verdi lived for 27 years and in fact, where he took his last breath.

 Read more